Multiwfn official website has been completely moved to

 Critical points and bond paths of electron density of imidazole - magnesium porphyrin complex.
 Some of interbasin surfaces are shown by yellow surfaces.

 (3, -3) and (3,-1) critical points and corresponding topology path of ELF of pyrazine.
-The purple spheres beside nitrogen atoms reveal the position of lone pairs, while the purple spheres between each two atoms shows that electrons are highly localized in the covalent bond regions.
+The purple spheres beside nitrogen atoms reveal the position of lone pairs, while the purple spheres between each two atoms shows that electrons are highly localized in the

 Spin density in the line defined by carbon and oxygen nuclei of triplet state methanamide.